Gia Allemand: Personal life

 Gia Marie Allemand was born to Eugene and Donna Allemand in the Howard Beach neighborhood of Queens, New York City, and grew up in the borough of Staten Island and nearby in suburban Manorville, New York, on Long Island, where she graduated from Lindenhurst High School in 2001.
 Allemand's parents separated in 1992, later divorcing; Donna Allemand married Tony Micheletti, whom she described as closer to Gia than was Gia's biological father.

 Allemand had premenstrual dysphoric disorder (PMDD).

 In 2013, she was living in New Orleans and dating NBA player Ryan Anderson, who was playing for the New Orleans Pelicans.

 Death

 Allemand died on August 14, 2013, at the age of 29, and her death was confirmed to be a suicide.
-She had attempted suicide two days before.
+She had attempted suicide two days before by hanging herself with a vacuum cleaner cord in her New Orleans home.

 Her longtime publicist, Penelope Jean Hayes, was interviewed by Phil McGraw on Dr. Phil on the topic of Allemand's suicide and the pressures of celebrity, image, and finding love and happiness.
 Allemand's death was noted during a 2014 episode of The Bachelor.